In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 Don’t use beta versions

-I understand: every year, Apple releases a new iOS, a new macOS, and other products, always delivering exciting new things for us to try.
+Every year, Apple releases a new iOS, a new macOS, and other products, always delivering exciting new things for us to try.
 It's natural for people to want to learn the latest and greatest, especially if they know Swift has a long history of change.

 Because tutorials haven't been updated for the beta version, following their instructions won't always be possible or will fail.